🧘 Curs nou de Abheda Yoga

 According to their metaphysical vision, the universe was considered to be an immaterial mental creation in the form of gods and demons, so everything that conceived the mind was a god or a demon.
 Their highest goals were rebirth in the sphere of absolute nothingness; failing this follow that rebirth in the sphere of infinity or ultimately the rebirth in limbo where there is no existence and no non-existent.
 The sense of success of their rituals was the manifestation of the gods worshipped (and thus improved), who at best would have eaten the flesh of a sentient being or drank his blood, or in the worst case would have appeared as a rainbow.
 Ordinary people, with little intelligence, were impressed by such signs and believing in the philosophy of the Bon shamans, were driven to disaster.However, this perverse religion of the Bon shamans had invaded the country, being promoted by most Of Zhang’s ministers.
 By this time the sacred Buddhist painting and sculpture had disappeared, The Buddha’s teachings were no longer taught, the Lhasa and Thansilk temples were destroyed, and the provincial temples had been destroyed.

 Acting on this advice, the King sent three of his trusted courtiers who had studied the language in India to invite Guru-l Orgyen Rimpoche to the Orient.
 The three translators arrived at Guru’s feet, without any incident and showing him the invitation, they returned with him to Tibet.
-The king, his ministers, courtiers and queens were involuntarily gripped by faith.
+The king, his ministers, courtiers, and queens were involuntarily seized with faith.

-A remote welcoming cortege was reduced to Zhongda; a second cortege of welcome met him in Lhasa; and the King himself, along with his entourage, welcomed him into the Ombu skull.
+A long-distance greeting procession was dismissed as far as Zhongda; a second welcoming procession met him in Lhasa; and the King himself, together with his entourage, welcomed him in the Ombu grove.
 Riding his guest’s horse to Samye, he gained an immediate connection with Guru-l and his priest.
 The king, the ministers of courtiers and queens all looked at Guru with devotion and overwhelmed by his divine splendor, by the radiation of his being, were spurred to obey him without hesitation.
 The starlet also prostrated himself in front of him, and spent some time with him in religious discussions.

 After the King, ministers and his anuletage, together with the Master Staret and translators arrived at Samya, Guru examined the situation of the temple project and made his prognosis.

-“During the life of my ancestor Songtsen Gampa,” said the King, “a hundred and eight temples were built.
-But because they were scattered, it was not possible to get to them and so they fell into ruin.
-I’d like to build the same number of temples surrounded by a single wall.”
+“During the lifetime of my ancestor Songtsen Gampa,” said the King, “one hundred and eight temples were built.
+But because they were wasted, it was not possible to reach them, and so they fell into ruin.
+I would like to build the same number of temples surrounded by a single wall.”

-Guru-l agreed and from his state of samadhi, he magically projected a vision of four temples, each of which had two satellite temples, surrounding a central pagoda temple, all inside a surrounding wall, a spectacle that everyone saw.
+The guru agreed and from his samadhi state, he magically designed a vision of four temples, each of which had two satellite temples, surrounding a central pagoda temple, all within an enclosing wall, a spectacle that everyone saw.
 This project represented the mandala of Mount Meru, together with its surrounding continents and the satellite islands.
-“Great King, if we realize this vision in wood and stone, will it please my heart?” asked Guru.
+“Great King, if we realize this vision in wood and stone, will it please my heart?” asked the Guru.

 “Expand your horizons, Great King!” replied Guru.”
 Act and nothing will stand in your way.
 Just as you, as King, reign over human beings, the incarnate beings of Tibet, and I control the formless entities, the gods and the disembodied demons.
 Why wouldn’t we make it?”